• Free shipping on all orders

 1. Simple DIY Outdoor Dog Ramp by easyprepper101

 This simple DIY outdoor dog ramp has been designed primarily for Dachshunds.
 Dachshunds were bred to get into small holes and confined spaces, hence their long backs and low profile.
-However, this means that they can struggle with stairs, making a dog ramp essential, even if you only have two or three access stairs.
+However, they can struggle with stairs, making a ramp essential, even if you only have two or three access stairs.
 The ramp is removable, can be modified according to the number and elevation of steps you have, and provides a gradual incline that is easy to conquer.

 2. DIY Dog Ramp for Over Outside Stairs from Pretty DYI Home